Hrithik06/react/inception/InceptionNotes.md

   ```
 ## Difference between library and framework

-Library is used to enhance th efunctionality of an application.
+Library is used to enhance th functionality of an application.
 A library can be included in existing project, it can also be included only for a part of application.
 Framework is used for building and deploying an app, framework facilitates with a lot of resources.
 The framework controls calling of libraries of user code whereas in case of library user code cntrols when and where to call library.

 ## What is CDN?
 Why do we use it?

-A CDN (Content Delivery Network) is agroupof servers spread out over many locations of globe, these servers cache content to fulfill data requests to the closest end users.
+A CDN (Content Delivery Network) is a group of servers spread out over many locations of globe, these servers cache content to fulfill data requests to the closest end users.
 CDNs are used for deliverying JS files of libraries like React, jQuery, Bootstrap.
 CDN reduces latency and takes out the load from the website with loading content and libraries.

 ## Why React is know as React?

-React is named react because it reflects the library's nature of updating the components automatically when there is change in data.
+React is named React because it reflects the library's nature of updating the components automatically when there is change in data.
 It helps developers to build UIs which are fast and responsive or "reactive".

 ## What is cross-origin in the script tag?

-The crossorigin attribute in a &ltscript> tag is used to set the mode of the request to an HTTP CORS request.
+The crossorigin attribute in a <script> tag is used to set the mode of the request to an HTTP CORS request.
 CORS stands for Cross-Origin Resource Sharing and is a mechanism that allows resources on a web page to be requested from another domain outside their own domain.
 The crossorigin attribute allows servers to specify who can access the assets on the server, among many other things.

 ## What is difference between React and ReactDOM